-You will rotate through a series of 20 stations—four stations are rest stations—and will undertake a variety of clinical tasks.
+Candidates will rotate through a series of 20 stations, 16 of which will be assessed, and will undertake a variety of clinical tasks.
 All candidates in a clinical examination session will be assessed against the same stations.
-The four rest stations give you an opportunity to have a break between the scored stations.

-Stations assess clinical skills in medicine, surgery, paediatrics, obstetrics, gynaecology, general practice and psychiatry.
+Stations assess clinical skills in medicine, surgery, child health, women’s health, general practice and mental health.
 Scoring will be structured, with individual aspects of each station specified under the following broad headings:

 - Diagnostic formulation